 - Head over to our real-time Discord channel here: https://discord.gg/9NkkFWD

-Lindy Elkins Tanton - THE NASA PSYCHE MISSION
+Lindy Elkins Tanton - THE NASA PSYCHE MISSION - Frontiers of Science Lecture

 For the first time ever, we are exploring a world made not of rock or ice, but of metal.
 Deep within the terrestrial planets, including Earth, scientists infer the presence of metallic cores, but these lie unreachably far below the planets’ rocky mantles and crusts.
 The asteroid Psyche offers a unique window into these building blocks of planet formation and the opportunity to investigate a previously unexplored type of world.
 Psyche is both the name of an asteroid orbiting the Sun between Mars and Jupiter — and the name of a NASA space mission to visit that asteroid, led by Arizona State University.
 What gives asteroid Psyche great scientific interest is that it is made of metal.
 It appears to be the exposed nickel-iron core of a protoplanet, one of the building blocks of the Sun’s planetary system.